moemenhusseinshaaban/fruits-and-vegetables/README.md

 - Install [docker-composer](https://docs.docker.com/compose/install/).

 ## Installation commands
--  create `.env` in the project root `teamleadercrm-coding-test/problem-1-discounts-solution/discounts`.
 - After cloning the project go to the project root directory `fruits-and-vegetables` in the terminal.
 - Run `docker-compose up --build`
 - After finishing, the server should be running and to check that go to http://localhost:8080